-Halloween is Coming from our Halloween Songs For Kids has all the essential spooky ingredients to set the scene.
+A big favourite from our Halloween Songs For Kids is The Halloween is Coming circle game.
+Because it has all the essential spooky ingredients to set the scene.
 When the bat and pumpkin decorations have been cut and carved and all the costumes have been stuck and sewn, it’s the perfect spooky little dance to celebrate!

 Halloween is coming,